gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 === "1.0.8.0"
 	The archive is updated as frequently as mods are, below is the list of changes:

 	* 01.11.2023 - Updated FusionFix.
 Added Higher Resolution Miscellaneous Pack.
-Removed Console Visuals, moved to Additional Mods.
+Removed some Console Visuals addons, moved to Additional Mods.
 Removed Extra Options due to incompatibility with FusionFix 2.0 - moved to Additional Mods.
 	* 04.10.2023 (hotfix) - Fixed an issue with downgrading that resulted in corruption of game settings.
 	* 27.09.2023 - Updated Setup Utility, ZolikaPatch, IV Tweaker, Liberty Tweaks.
 Added Extra Options.
 	* 21.09.2023 - Updated Various Fixes.
 Replaced Setup Utility with the rewritten one.